 An Option may only be exercised with monies not exceeding the amount repaid under the related Savings Contract, including any bonus or interest as at the date of repayment.
 No account will be taken of any repayment of any contribution the due date of which arises after the date of repayment, or any bonus or interest in respect of that contribution.

-A Participant may exercise his Option on one occasion only, in whole or in part, by giving notice in writing to the Company or to such other person as the Company may direct with the prescribed details specifying the number of Shares in respect of which the Option is being exercised and enclosing payment in full of the aggregate Exercise Price of those Shares together with evidence of closure of the related Savings Contract.
+A Participant may exercise their Option on one occasion only, in whole or in part, by giving notice in writing to the Company or to such other person as the Company may direct with the prescribed details specifying the number of Shares in respect of which the Option is being exercised and enclosing payment in full of the aggregate Exercise Price of those Shares together with evidence of closure of the related Savings Contract.
 The date of exercise will be the date of receipt by the Company (or such other person as the Company may direct) of the written exercise details.
 If the Option is exercised in respect of some only of the Shares comprised in the Option, the Option in respect of the balance will thereupon lapse automatically.

 CHANGE IN CONTROL OF THE COMPANY ETC